 Videos in the Empowerment Lesson series are supported with supplemental teaching and learning materials.
-However, you can easily use any of the Career Girls videos to engage your child in meaningful career exploration activities.
-Following are basic guidelines for using the Career Girls videos.
+However, you can easily use any of the Career Girls videos to engage students in meaningful career exploration activities.
+Following are basic guidelines for using the Career Girls videos in your work with the students in your group.